AnyChart/docs.anychart.com/Gantt_Chart_NEW/Timeline/Header.md

 To access a level, combine {api:anychart.charts.Gantt#getTimeline}getTimeline(){api} with {api:anychart.core.ui.Timeline#header}header(){api} and {api:anychart.core.gantt.TimeLineHeader#level}level(){api}.
 Specify the index of the level.

 **Note:** (?)
 Levels are numbered automatically from the level with the smallest time unit to the level with the largest one.
-For example, the default levels – the month, quarter, and year – are assigned the indexes 0, 1, and 2.
+For example, the default levels – the month, quarter, and year – are assigned the indexes 0, 1, 2.

 To configure a level, use the following methods: